jazzband/django-oauth-toolkit/docs/tutorial/tutorial_03.rst

 ways this can be solved.
 Overriding the class function *get_permission_classes* is another way to solve the problem.

-A detailed dive into the `Dango REST framework permissions is here. <https://www.django-rest-framework.org/api-guide/permissions/>`_
+A detailed dive into the `Django REST framework permissions is here. <https://www.django-rest-framework.org/api-guide/permissions/>`_